CiscoDevNet/aci-nia-autoscaling/README.md

    5. Within each sub-directory corresponding a task, consul-terraform-sync will template a main.tf, variables.tf, terraform.tfvars and terraform.tfvars.tmpl.
       * **main.tf:**
          * This files contains declaration for the required terraform and provider versions based on the task definition.
-         * In addition, this file has the module (identified by the 'source' field in the task) declaration with the input variables
+         * In addition, this file has the module (identified by the 'source' field in the task) declaration with the input variables.
          * Consul K/V is used as the backend state for fo this Terraform workspace.

          Example of generated main.tf: